 Fizzy drinks in general tend to bloat the tummy, which can also lead to heartburn.

-To make digestive problems less likely, choose drinks that aren't fizzy and don't contain caffeine, such as herbal teas, milk and plain water.
+To make digestive problems less likely, choose drinks that are not fizzy and do not contain caffeine, such as herbal teas, milk and plain water.

-If you can't do without your coffee or builder's tea, limit your intake to one or two cups a day.
+If you cannot do without your coffee or tea, limit your intake to 1 or 2 cups a day.

 Try tummy-friendly yoghurt

-You'll need to take them every day for at least four weeks to see any beneficial effect.
+You'll need to take them every day for at least 4 weeks to see any beneficial effect.